Efficient approximations for utility-based pricing: Long stock position

 \subsection{Optimal strategy and value function}

 We focus now on the optimal strategy $(\Pi^{*,\l}(t,S_t))_{0\leq t\leq T}$ for (\ref{valeur}), i.e., the strategy that maximizes the expected utility in (\ref{valeur}), when $h= id$.
-We first recall the expression of the optimal trading strategy.
-As we consider an asking reservation price instead of selling reservation price (see (\ref{indiffsell_gen})), we need to slightly adapt the arguments of Monoyios (see (29) in \cite{ref5}).
+As we consider a bid reservation price instead of an ask reservation price (see (\ref{indiffsell_gen})), we need to slightly adapt the arguments of Monoyios (see (29) in \cite{ref5}).
 For all $t\in [0,T]$ and $s\geq 0$, we obtain that